 YouTube revealed for the first time what a huge advertising machine it is since the platform was bought by Google for 1.76 billion dollars in late 2006.
-Last year, in 2019 YouTube made over $15 billion from ads — that’s up 36 percent from 2018 and 86 percent compared to 2017.
+In 2020 YouTube made over $19 billion from ads — that’s up 30 percent from 2019.

-Google CEO Sundar Pichai reported that YouTube generated $15.1 billion in ad revenue in fiscal 2019.
+Google CEO Sundar Pichai reported that YouTube generated $19.7 billion in ad revenue in 2020.
 These numbers show that YouTube ads contribute roughly 10 percent to all Google revenue.

 How much money did YouTube make in 2019

 Alphabet CFO Ruth Porat said in a statement previously that YouTube sees “substantial continuing opportunity” with both direct-response advertisers, as well as brand ad campaigns.

 Over the past two years, YouTube’s ad revenue grew by more than 35% each year.

 YouTube revenues kept growing in the in the midst of the Covid pandemic.
 YouTube revenue jumped 33.5%.
 Chief Financial Officer Ruth Porat said YouTube brand advertising growth accelerated in the first two months of the quarter but started to experience headwinds in the middle of March.
 Direct response ads on YouTube, which often entice viewers into buying something, “continued to have substantial year-on-year growth throughout the entire quarter,” she added.